Jappe-OS/shade_ui/README.md

 Both 'DarkThemeProperties' and 'LightThemeProperties' take in a 'ThemeProperties' object.

+#### Provider set-up
 Now, we'll need to modify the 'runApp()' function within the 'void main()' function.
-This function takes in a 'Widget' type, add a 'MultiProvider' and move the widget (from the old 'runApp()') to the 'child: ' parameter.
+This function takes in a 'Widget' type.
+Add a 'MultiProvider' and move the widget (from the old 'runApp()') to the 'child: ' parameter of the 'MultiProvider' object, make sure that the 'MultiProvider' object is inside the 'runApp()' function.
-Now, we can add this above the 'child: ' parameter of the 'MultiProvider' object:
+Now, we can add this above the 'child: ' parameter:
 ```dart
 providers: [
     ChangeNotifierProvider<ShadeThemeProvider>(create: (_) => ShadeThemeProvider())
 ],
 ```
-This will make it so that the theme will be updated correctly.
+This will make the theme work correctly.

-__3. Done!__
+### 3. Done!
 You should now be able to use all of the Shade UI's widgets within your app!

 Important resources: